RomelTorres/alpha_vantage/README.md

 ## News

+* From version 2.2.0 onwards, asyncio support now provided.
+See below for more information.
 * From version 2.1.3 onwards, [rapidAPI](https://rapidapi.com/alphavantage/api/alpha-vantage-alpha-vantage-default) key integration is now available.
 * From version 2.1.0 onwards, error logging of bad API calls has been made more apparent.
 * From version 1.9.0 onwards, the urllib was substituted by pythons request library that is thread safe.
 If you have any error, post an issue.